MayaFlux/MayaFlux/README.md

 > **A unified multimedia processing architecture treating audio, video, and algorithmic composition as interchangeable computational material.**

 MayaFlux is not a plugin framework, DAW, or audio library.
-It's the **computational substrate** that makes new kinds of real-time multimedia systems possible—by asking a fundamental question:
+It's the **computational substrate** that makes new kinds of real-time multimedia systems possible by asking a fundamental question:
 _What if audio, visuals, and control data shared the same processing paradigm instead of separate, disconnected domains?_

+For comprehensive onboarding/transittion guide, tutorials, design context, and philosophy, visit [the website](https://mayaflux.org)

 ---